magiruuvelvet/OTPGen/README.md

 to avoid entering a password all the time during development.
 Never use real token secrets during development.

+This application uses shared libraries.
+Make sure to add `${CMAKE_BINARY_DIR}/lib` to the library path.
+Most IDEs have a CMake run configurations to do that on a per project basis.

 #### Build options

  - `-DDISABLE_GUI=ON` (default *OFF*): disables building of the graphical user interface.